include-what-you-use/include-what-you-use/docs/WhatIsAUse.md

     Bar Func2();   // IWYU says you do not intend to re-export Bar

     #include "file_including_baz.h"
-    Baz Func3();   // IWYU says you do not intend to re-export Baz
+    Baz Func3();   // IWYU says you intend to re-export Baz

 (Note that C++ is perfectly happy with a forward-declaration of the return type, if the function is just being declared, and not defined.)